Paella Recipe

 Instructions

-- Cook the rice: Add the arborio and fire roasted tomatoes to the pan and stir well.
-Let the rice cook in the sauce from the tomatoes for about 5 minutes, you will notice it will start to brown on the bottom, which is what you're looking for.
-Add the broth, hot sauce, smoked paprika, saffron and season with salt and pepper if needed.
+- Add the broth, hot sauce, smoked paprika, saffron and season with salt and pepper if needed.
 Stir everything together and cover with a large lid.
 Cook for about 15 minutes or until most of the liquid has been absorbed by the rice, without stirring.
 The rice will not be cooked through at this time.

-- Add seafood: Turn down the heat to medium-low.
+- Turn down the heat to medium-low.
 Arrange the shrimp, mussels and clams over the rice, cover with a lid again and cook for another 10 minutes or until the mussels and clams open up.

 Equipment